Sort by

 Cocoa-farming communities face immense challenges, from rural poverty and increasing climate risks to a lack of access to financial services and basic infrastructure, such as water, health care and education.

 These factors can lead to social issues, including the prevalence of child labor risk on family farms.
-By helping families close the gap to living income, the program aims to tackle child labor risks and deforestation.
-The program is an important component of our action plan to improve living incomes (pdf, 2Mb), one of our 10 salient human rights issues.
+By helping families close the gap to a living income, the program aims to tackle child labor risks as well as other poverty-driven social issues.
+The income accelerator program is an important component of living income action plan (pdf, 2Mb), one of our 10 salient human rights issues.

 Girl at school